Neil Patrick Harris Signs On For ‘Laramie: A Legacy’ On Anniversary Of Matthew Shepard’s Murder

 As the 20-year anniversary of this crime approaches, Deadline has announced that Neil Patrick Harris and Mary Louise Parker will take part in Laramie: A Legacy.
 This one-night benefit reading event will be presented by the Tectonic Theater Project and is scheduled for Monday, September 24, at the Gerald Lynch Theater at John Jay College in Manhattan.

-Tony Award-winner Billy Porter will also join Neil Patrick Harris and Mary Louise Parker along with the original company of The Laramie Project – Stephen Belber, Amanda Gronich, Mercedes Herrero, Andy Paris, Greg Pierotti, Barbara Pitts McAdams and Kelli Simpkins.
-Deadline also states that Moises Kaufman, founder of the Tectonic Theater Project will direct Laramie: A Legacy.
+Tony-Award-winner Billy Porter will also join Neil Patrick Harris and Mary Louise Parker along with the original company of The Laramie Project – Stephen Belber, Amanda Gronich, Mercedes Herrero, Andy Paris, Greg Pierotti, Barbara Pitts McAdams, and Kelli Simpkins.
+Deadline also states that Moises Kaufman, founder of the Tectonic Theater Project, will direct Laramie: A Legacy.

 Playbill has also announced there will be a PSA video being released in the lead up to the event.
 Partnered by the Matthew Shepard Foundation and the Tectonic Theater Project, this video will feature Harvey Fierstein, Emmy Award nominee Zachary Quinto, Tony Award winner Annaleigh Ashford, Bridget Moynahan, Raul Castillo, and Obie Award winner Michael Urie.
 Alongside the actors in this video will be Judy and Dennis Shepard, Matthew’s parents.
 Playbill states the PSA video will be “released in the weeks leading up to Laramie: A Legacy.”